 What to Know When Getting Started With Implementing Brightspace SSO

-Brightspace SSO Through API Integration
+Method 1: Brightspace SSO Through API Integration

-Brightspace SSO Through LTI
+Method 2: Brightspace SSO Through LTI

 Brightspace supports LTI 1.1, LTI 1.3, and the LTI Advantage services.
 LTI apps are designed to be accessed within a course in the LMS.
 LTI apps must be configured by a teacher or administrator so that students in the course can access the app.
-Students and teachers can then launch into the application by selecting the tool from their course in Canvas.
+Students and teachers can then launch into the application by selecting the tool from the user’s course in Canvas.
 The process of launching the tool will let the app verify the user's identity and grant the user access.

 There are some issues that app developers commonly encounter when trying to integrate an SSO solution into their platform.

-For example, many apps try to identify users who sign in through Brightspace by their email address.
+Don’t use a user’s email address to identify users who sign in through Brightspace.
 Doing this can lead to unforeseen problems and leave users vulnerable.

 Don’t assign universal roles to students, teachers, or administrators based on roles within Brightspace.
 Many LMSs, including Brightspace, allows users to have multiple roles depending on the context.